[Updated August 2020]

 Contact: 021 790 0383 / 021 790 2050 | View location

-Set on 4 hectares of tropical landscape in the Hout Bay valley, a mere 15 minutes from Cape Town city centre, World of Birds is Africa’s largest bird park with 3000 birds and 400 species.
-Open from Monday to Sunday from 9am to 5pm, this is an affordable family day out allowing you the most intimate closeness with nature.
-They need your help to stay open – click here to see how you can support this wildlife sanctuary that is doing a sterling job of supporting conservation on a global scale by propagating rare birds and mammals in a protective environment.
+Set on four hectares of tropical landscape in the Hout Bay valley, a mere 15 minutes from Cape Town city centre, World of Birds is Africa’s largest bird park with 3,000 birds and 400 species.
+This is an affordable family day out allowing you the most intimate experience with nature.
+See how you can support this wildlife sanctuary to stay open – they are doing a sterling job of supporting conservation on a global scale by propagating rare birds and mammals in a protective environment.

 Contact: 021 790 2730 | View location

-Enjoy the fruits of your own labour by going strawberry picking at Polkadraai Farm near Stellenbosch.
-Fun for all ages, Polkadraai Farm invites you to come and “pick your own” from October to December annually when the strawberries are ripe for plucking.
-Individuals and families do not need to make a booking, however, if your group is larger than 15 you should contact Polkadraai Farm.The farmstall at Polkadraai is open year round from 9am to 5pm daily.
+A little day trip out of town, enjoy the fruits of your own labour by going strawberry picking at Polkadraai Farm near Stellenbosch.
+Fun for all ages, Polkadraai Farm invites you to come and “pick your own” from October to December annually when the strawberries are ripe for the plucking.
+Individuals and families do not need to make a booking but please book a slot if your group is larger than 15 people.